seefor/solarwinds-to-infoblox/README.md

 # solarwinds-to-infoblox
-Convert CSV exports from Solarwinds to Infoblox CSV import
+Convert CSV exports from Solarwinds to Infoblox CSV import for Networks

 ## For Networks Only
 You will need to export just the following fileds: